Filipino Time – Unplugged!

 Okay, so here is the “The Scenario”.

 The trip to your chosen meeting place takes you 25 minutes and upon arriving you think to yourself, not bad, it’s only 4:20 and I’m the first one here.
 You are feeling good because you consider yourself “on time” (regardless of how late you may be, if you arrive first, you are “on time”).
-You order a beer and relax to wait for the others.
+You order a beer and relax while waiting on your friends.
 You order another beer….and another….then your phone rings.
-It’s one of your buddies who you were supposed to meet up with and now it’s 5:00pm.
+It’s one of your buddies who you were supposed to meet up with and now it’s 5:05pm.
 He asks you where you are at and you state “I’m here at the Emerald Bar waiting on you.
-Heck, I’ve been here nearly 40 minutes and have had three beers already.”
+Heck, I’ve been here ovder 40 minutes and have had three beers already.”
 Your friend surprisingly responds “The Emerald?”
 And you say, “That’s right, The Emerald!” to which your friend then replies “but my asawa said Joe’s asawa learned from your asawa that you wanted to meet at The Imelda!
-By the way, is John and Pete with you?”
+By the way, is John and Peter with you?”

 Timing….It’s More Fun in the Philippines!